Josh-Adey/easybank-landing-page-master/README.md

 - section 2 was given a flex container which contains 4 flex containers.
 - each of the 4 flex containers also has a flex container for 2 boxes. the footer section
-- footer needs a flex container which has 4 flex containers each of which has a column flex
+- footer is with a flex container which has 4 flex containers each of which has a column flex.